Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Method

 \subsection{3D ALS point cloud classification}

-For the task of classifying the biodiversity potential of forests based on 3D ALS point clouds, we employ the PointVector architecture \citep{deng-pointvector}.
-The architecture was proposed in a small, large and x-large version, and we utilize a variation of the small model, PointVector-S. PointVector is a state-of-the-art point cloud processing model that introduces a novel vector-oriented point set abstraction module to enhance local feature aggregation, allowing for more effective extraction of spatial information from point cloud data.
-PointVector builds upon previous successful point-based networks like PointNet++ \citep{qi-pointnet++} and PointNeXt \citep{guocheng-pointnext}.
-The PointVector model has demonstrated SOTA performance on various 3D point cloud benchmarks such as S3DIS \citep{armeni-s3dis} and ScanObjectNN \citep{uy-scanobjectnn}, while using significantly fewer parameters than comparable models, as shown by OpenTrech3D \citep{opentrench3d}.
+For the task of classifying the forest biodiversity potential of samples based on 3D ALS point clouds, we employ the PointVector architecture~\citep{deng-pointvector}.
+PointVector builds upon previous successful point-based networks such as PointNet, PointNet++~\citep{qi-pointnet++} and PointNeXt~\citep{guocheng-pointnext}.
+PointVector is a state-of-the-art point cloud processing model that introduces a novel vector-oriented point set abstraction module to enhance local feature aggregation, allowing for more effective extraction of spatial information from point cloud data.
+The model has demonstrated state of the art performance on popular 3D point cloud benchmarks such as S3DIS~\citep{armeni-s3dis} and ScanObjectNN~\citep{uy-scanobjectnn}, while using significantly fewer parameters than comparable models~\citep{opentrench3d}.
+An architectual overview of PointVector is shown in Figure~\ref{fig:method-overview} (b).
+PointVector extracts features directly from raw 3D ALS point clouds without manual feature engineering.
+However, the architecture requires a fixed number of input points (e.g., \num{16384}).
+Since the ALS point clouds in the BioVista dataset often exceed \num{30000} points, down-sampling is necessary, presenting a limitation as potentially relevant spatial information from discarded points is neglected.
+Further details on the PointVector architecture and its inner workings are beyond the scope of this paper and can be found in the original work.